-C19 Where there is a need for consultation or where disputes arise between the UK Government and the devolved administrations on the matters covered by this concordat, the majority of matters should be capable of being handled routinely among officials of the Departments in question.
-Where it proves impossible to reach a consensus between officials disputes will be resolved via the mechanisms outlined in agreement A3 of this Memorandum of Understanding.
+C18 Where there is a need for consultation or where disputes arise between the UK Government and the devolved administrations on the matters covered by this Concordat, the majority of matters should be capable of being handled routinely among officials of the Departments in question.
+Where it proves impossible to reach a consensus between officials disputes, except those to which paragraphs C7-C9 apply, will be resolved via the mechanisms outlined in agreement A3 of this Memorandum of Understanding.